 - Pull off a small piece of the dough and roll into a worm like shape with your hands and then join each end together.

-- Have a pan of boiling water ready and literally dip your circular biscuits in and out, this acts as a starch tightener and helps them keep their shape.
+- Have a pan of boiling water ready and literally add your biscuits in for 5 minutes, this acts as a starch tightener and helps them keep their shape.